 Is a Registered Agent Required?

 Yes, a registered agent is required to form an LLC in all 50 states for both domestic and foreign companies.
-There is a real risk of missing filing deadlines of important state documents without the registered agent’s annual report notifications and other notifications or compliance reminders.
+There is a real risk of missing filing deadlines of important state documents without the resident agent’s annual report notifications and other notifications or compliance reminders.
 Failing to file any of the paperwork mentioned may lead to legal repercussions like:

 - LLC can be dissolved for violating state guidelines